 EVENTS at the Stavros Niarchos CenterWhere: Stavros Niarchos Foundation Cultural Center (SNFCC)When: Throughout August 2018Why Go: Great for architecture buffs & outdoor activities suitable for solos, couples & families

 The Stavros Niarchos Foundation Cultural Center (SNFCC) is one of the largest and newest developments that Athens has seen in the last ten years.
 It is a remarkable architectural feat pioneered by the Stavros Niarchos Foundation and brought to life by the extraordinary vision of Italian architect Renzo Piano.
 It now houses two of Greece’s most…

-ASTRONOMY TOURS at the National Observatory of AthensWhere: National Observatory of AthensWhen: Throughout May 2018Why Go: Take in the wonders of the Athenian sky by night with the Doridis telescope
+ASTRONOMY TOURS at the National Observatory of AthensWhere: National Observatory of AthensWhen: Various dates in August & September 2018Why Go: Take in the wonders of the Athenian sky by night with the Doridis telescope

-The visitors centre of the National Observatory of Athens will be conducting evening tours in English on dates throughout May offering the public the opportunity to peer through the 8 metre dome of the Doridis telescope, to enjoy the Athenian sky from the Hill of the Nymphs, opposite the Acropolis.
-The Doridis refracting telescope was…
+The visitors centre of the National Observatory of Athens will be conducting evening tours in English on dates throughout August and September offering the public the opportunity to peer through the 8 metre dome of the Doridis telescope, to enjoy the Athenian sky from the Hill of the Nymphs, opposite the Acropolis.
+The Doridis refracting…

-GREEK SINGERS PERFORMING IN ATHENSWhere: Various locations around AthensWhen: May to July 2018Why Go: Experience the latest in modern Greek music LIVE
+GREEK SINGERS PERFORMING IN ATHENSWhere: Various locations around AthensWhen: August & September 2018Why Go: Experience the latest in modern Greek music LIVE

 Greek singers perform all around Greece throughout the year.
 For those wanting to experience the latest in the Greek music scene, there’s a legendary line up in store this month in Athens.